Experienced Annulment Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

-Law Firm Specializing in Annulment Actions filed in the Inland Empire of Southern California
+Law Firm Specializing in Annulment Actions filed in California

 An annulment is a legal procedure for declaring a marriage void or voidable.
 Legally an annulment (also known as ‘nullity of marriage’) is when a court declares a marriage or domestic partnership is not legally valid.
 The legal impact of an annulment is that the marriage or domestic partnership was never legal, so it is as if it never happened.